LeStormy/dokku-redash/README.md

 ```
 $ dokku redash:help
     redash:create <app> <repo>         Create a Redash app from the given repo (or the official repo if none given)
+    redash:destroy <app>               Destroys a Redash app and all related services

 ```

 ## Dependencies